 1:1 Insurance – Hedging Your Bets

 When you get 1-to-1 insurance on your bets, you’re essentially saying you’ll get a paid back if the dealer hits a blackjack.
 If you take insurance every time, then you’re always paying in.
-If insurance paid off at 2:1, this might be a good idea.
+If insurance paid off at 2:1, this might be a good strategy.
 If a natural twenty-one happened 50% of the time, insurance also might be a good idea.
 Since it doesn’t, you always pay extra, but you’re not getting paid back enough to make it worth your while.

 Think about the chances of the dealer hitting a natural 21.
 Of the 52 cards in a deck, 16 of them have the value of 10: four tens, four jacks, four queens, and four kings.
 That’s 16 of 52 or 30.7% of the cards.
 So between 30% and 31% of the time, when the dealer is showing an ace, they are going to hit a blackjack.
 This means nearly 70% of the time you’re buying insurance, that insurance isn’t going to be useful to you.
 Insurance is just a bad bet, plain and simple.